-Sarangkot from Pokhara by foot:
+Sarangkot trek from Pokhara by foot

 Duration: 2.5 – 3 hr climb; 1 – 1.5 hr descend.
-I’ve seen several people describing it as a 40 min – 1 hr hike from the lakeside and I would be curious to trek it with them.
+I’ve seen several people describing it as a 40 min – 1 hr hike from the lakeside and I will be curious to trek it with them.
 Though the hike is around 5 km only, it took me 2.5 hours at an average walking speed.

 Disadvantages: I’ve left around 6.30 a.m. and reached Sarangkot by 9 a.m.
 The clouds already covered the bigger part of the range and peaks.
 If your priority is the view – choose the transport over bicycle or foot.